Critical Care Nurse: All You Need to Know

 Certifications or Credentials

-If you are looking for additional knowledge and certifications within the critical care field, you can use the American Association of Critical Care Nurses as your guide.
 Certain hospitals may require different credentials depending on the critical care unit you work on.
-However, it’s quite common that you will need the following certifications:
+Regardless on unit, it’s quite common that you will need the following certifications:

 - BLS (Basic Life Support)